Medically reviewed by Dr. Levent Acar, MD

 Identifying the root cause is more effective than guessing with supplements.

-For androgenetic hair loss (male pattern baldness), supplements alone are unlikely to reverse thinning.
+For androgenetic hair loss (male pattern baldness), supplements alone are unlikely to reverse thinning as this condition is driven primarily by genetic sensitivity to dihydrotestosterone (DHT).10

 - Topical minoxidil